-- (a) "Document," as used in this rule, means every paper filed in any type of proceeding. - (b) "Printed document" means documents wholly or partially printed.

-(2) Size of Documents
+- (1) "Printed document," as used in this rule, means any document wholly or partially printed. - (2) Size of Documents

-All documents, except exhibits and wills, must be prepared on letter-size $(8-1/2 \times 11 \text{ inches})$ paper, except that smaller size paper may be used for bench warrants, commitments, uniform citations and complaints and other documents otherwise designated by the court.
+All documents, except exhibits and wills, must be prepared in a manner that, if printed, would be letter-size (8-1/2 x 11 inches), except that smaller sizes may be used for bench warrants, commitments, uniform citations and complaints and other documents otherwise designated by the court.

-(3) Documents Must be Printed or Typed

-All documents must be printed or typed, except that blanks in preprinted forms may be completed in handwriting and notations by the trial court administrator or judge may be made in handwriting.

-(4) Spacing, Paging and Numbered Lines

-- (a) All pleadings, motions and requested instructions must be double-spaced and prepared on paper with numbered lines. - (b) All other documents may be single-spaced and the lines need not be numbered. - (c) On the first page of each pleading or similar document, not less than two inches or more than four inches at the top of the page shall be left blank. - (d) All documents, except exhibits and wills, shall be prepared with at least a one-inch binding margin.
-The binding margin shall be at the edge of each sheet of paper in the document corresponding to the top of the first page printed on the sheet of paper, unless a different location is specified by SLR.
-All documents containing printing on the back side of a sheet shall be printed in such a manner so that when the page is turned on the binding edge, print on the back side is oriented in the same direction as the print on the front side of the following sheet.

-(5) Backing Sheets
+- (3) Documents Must be Printed or Typed; Binding Documents; Use of Staples Generally Prohibited - (a) All documents must be printed or typed, except that blanks in preprinted forms may be completed in handwriting and notations by the trial court administrator or judge may be made in handwriting. - (b) Pleadings and other documents submitted to the court for filing that are not electronically filed must be bound by paperclip or binder clip and must not contain staples.
+If the document includes an attachment, including a documentary exhibit, an affidavit, or a declaration, then the attachment must be bound in one packet to the document being filed by paperclip or binder clip. - (c) A document or document with attachments submitted to chambers must be stapled as one packet or otherwise bound as practical, depending on the size of the document and attachments. - (4) Spacing, Paging and Numbered Lines - (a) All pleadings, motions and requested instructions must be double-spaced and prepared with numbered lines. - (b) All other documents may be single-spaced and the lines need not be numbered. - (c) On the first page of each pleading or similar document, two inches at the top of the page shall be left blank. - (d) All documents, except exhibits and wills, shall be prepared with a one-inch margin on each side. - (5) Backing Sheets

-The use of backing sheets is discouraged.
-If used, they must be $8-1/2 \times 11$ inches, no heavier than 16-pound weight and not folded over at the top.
+The use of backing sheets is prohibited.

-(6) Signature

-The name of the party or attorney signing any pleading or motion must be typed or printed immediately below the signature.
+- (6) Party Signatures and Electronic Court signatures - (a) The name of the party or attorney signing any pleading or motion must be typed or printed immediately below the signature.
 All signatures must be dated.